-- Properties whose value determined by and and or expressions. - And requires that each property is true. - Both foo.txt and bar.txt must exist. - (available is an Ant command that checks for file existence) - Or requires that 1+ properties true. - Calling myTarget.check creates property (myTarget.run) that is true if both files are present. - When myTarget is called, it will run only if myTarget.run is true.
+- Properties whose value determined by and and or expressions.

+- And requires that each property is true.

+- Both foo.txt and bar.txt must exist.

+- (available checks for file existence)

+- Or requires that 1+ properties true.

+- Calling myTarget.check creates property (myTarget.run) that is true if both files are present.

+- When myTarget is called, it will run only if myTarget.run is true.